rerobots/hardshare/doc/tutorial_misty.rst

 and in the "Sandboxes" section, do "create new".
 Select the sandbox kind ``misty-py``.

+The sandbox kind ``misty-py`` presents a code editor in which you can place example code that is executed in an isolated, ephemeral Python environment on rerobots servers.
+The code can include ``{{ mistyhttps }}``, a template variable that is replaced with the ``mistyproxy`` URL generated for each instance.

 Alternatively, the sandbox can present a Blockly_ editor.
 To do this, select the sandbox kind ``misty-blockly``.
 An example is shown in the video at https://vimeo.com/488264658